gonium/SightProxy/README.md

 ### Linux:

 I used a Raspberry Pi 2 with Raspian jessie installed and *two* CSR 4.0 micro dongles.
 These are currently the best selling usb bluetooth dongles on amazon at approx 7 euros each.
+They identify as using the CSR8510 A10 chipset.

 I think it should work on Debian jessie but the script relies on some defaults that are seen with the bluetooth subsystem.
 For example we already have a PNP service on handle 0x10000 that we can then use.